THIS CAFE LIFE

 Salt & freshly ground pepper

 Chef Notes: Baby bellas or button mushrooms are fine for this recipe.
-For an earthy and exotic tone, splurge on some morel mushrooms.
+For an exotic tone, splurge on some morel mushrooms.
 Rehydrate with stock and strain the stock well before adding to the soup.

 Step 1 — Brown the Mushrooms